 In the movie, Frank Sullivan was an FDNY firefighter, and the numerical address of the Sullivans' house is 343.
 One year after "Frequency" was released, 343 FDNY firefighters died in the collapse of the Twin Towers of the World Trade Center on September 11th, 2001.

-Elizabeth Mitchell later starred on a popular television series Lost (2004) as Juliet and which one of the main characters was called Jack Shepard.
-Show's recurring themes included time travel and alternate history and Shawn Doyle had a guest role in Lost: Eggtown (2008).
+Elizabeth Mitchell later starred on the popular television series Lost (2004) as Juliet in which one of the main characters was named Jack Shepard.
+In Frequency, Shawn Doyle plays a character named Jack Shepard, and later had a guest role in season 5 of Lost: Eggtown (2008).
+Both shows recurring themes included time travel and alternate histories.